Abisolaojuade/Hotel-Reservation-SQL-Analysis/README.md

 - Increase Upselling Opportunities: With 493 confirmed reservations, the hotel should focus on upselling services such as premium rooms, spa treatments, and dining options to maximize revenue.
 - Monitor Market Trends: Since ONLINE bookings generate the highest average room price, consider focusing marketing efforts on digital platforms, enhancing the hotel website, and offering exclusive online discounts.

-## Conclusion
-The insights from this dataset provide valuable information for improving the hotel’s operations and revenue.
-The hotel should capitalize on high-performing meal plans, room types, and market segments while introducing strategies to boost bookings during low-demand periods.
-By implementing dynamic pricing, enhancing customer experience, and focusing on digital marketing, the hotel can maximize profitability and ensure long-term success.